zogzog/cubicweb/doc/book/en/development/testing/index.rst

     # the default admin connection and one may be tempted to close it
     self.restore_connection()

-Take care of the references kept to the entities created with a connection or the other.
+Do not use the references kept to the entities created with a connection from another.

 Email notifications tests